SEO · Artificial Intelligence · Technical Marketing · Growth Strategy · AI Citations · AI Visibility · GEO · Technical SEO

 On a large website with 10,000+ pages, you cannot optimize everything at once.
 Traditional SEO would tell you to focus on the pages with the highest search volume.
 However, in the world of AI, you should focus on the pages most likely to be cited.
 This is the 'Prioritization Paradox.'
 You need to identify which 1% of your URLs are triggering AI citations.

 This is where prescriptive platforms like NetRanks come into play.
 Unlike traditional tools that just track rankings, NetRanks reverse-engineers why an AI chooses to cite a specific source and provides a roadmap of exactly what content to fix.
 This allows enterprise teams to focus their technical efforts where they will have the biggest impact on AI visibility.
+In our work at NetRanks, we consistently find that a small fraction of a site's URLs drive the majority of its AI citations, so prioritizing those pages first delivers the fastest gains.

 6. Align with Bing and Copilot Guidelines